amd/HPCTrainingDock/README.md

 # 2. Model Installation Setup Instructions

-We currently provide two options for the setup of the software: a container (based on Docker), and a bare system install.
+We currently provide two options for the setup of the software: a container (based on Docker or Podman), and a bare system install.
 The latter can be tested with a container before deployment.

 ## 2.1 Training Docker Container Build Steps